TriplyDB/Documentation/README.md

 # Documentation for TriplyDB

 This repository contains the TriplyDB documentation files.
-These file are used by the Triply documentation website over at <https://triply.cc/docs>.
+These files are used by the Triply documentation website over at <https://triply.cc/docs>.

 ## Covered products